CS4224-Claps/project/README.md

 ### Example Runs:

 1. To get all the statistics with respect to cassandra: `python performance/main.py -d ./logs -m cassandra`
 2. To get all the statistics with respect to cockroachdb: `python performance/main.py -d ./logs -m cockroach`

-3. To get all the statistics with respect to cockroachdb, including xact summary stats:
+3. To get all the statistics with respect to cockroachdb, including xact summary stats, add the `-x` flag:
 `python performance/main.py -d ./logs -m cockroach -x`

-4. To simply print final values of cockroachdb: `python performance/main.py -d ./logs -m cassandra -s`
+4. To simply print final values of cockroachdb, use the `-s` flag: `python performance/main.py -d ./logs -m cassandra -s`

 ## Misc